Career Advisor; Instructor: EXLN 401 Career Launch

-My name is Sara and I am the new Career Advisor here in CES.
+My name is Sara and I am career advisor team here in CES.
 I am excited to start working with you and be a part of your career journey.
 I have a BS in Psychology from Kent State University and a M.Ed in Counseling with a focus in mental health from the University of Puget Sound.
-I am also open with my identity within the LGBTQ+ community and welcome everyone from varying identities/backgrounds into my office space as well.
-During my free time, I am a movie connoisseur and an amateur photographer.
+I am also open with my identity within the LGBTQIA+ community and welcome everyone from varying identities/backgrounds into my office space as well.
+During my free time, I am a movie connoisseur and an avid board game collector.
 I cannot wait to meet you!

 What was your first, or an early work experience that impacted your career path?